-We are committed to exploring collaboration with the Police in the sharing of services which could be achieved without the need for a single employer.
-This would enable, in due course, a change in governance to take place in a way that is aligned to the WMCA and would therefore minimise the impact on staff and communities as well as the costs of making this change twice.
+WMFRA are committed to exploring collaboration with the Police in the sharing of services which could be achieved without the need for a single employer, WMFRA therefore do not believe that there is a need for this form of collaboration to be legislatively prescribed on a forward thinking authority such as WMFRA.
+This local level exploration would secure the evidence base to enable, in due course, a change in governance to take place in a way that is aligned to the WMCA and would therefore minimise the impact on staff and communities as well as the costs of making this change twice.